nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 Introduction
 ------------

-In it's most simple form, RCR is an excellent tool for detecting and rejecting outliers within heavily contaminated one-dimensional datasets, as shown in :ref:`singlevalue`.
+In its most simple form, RCR is an excellent tool for detecting and rejecting outliers within heavily contaminated one-dimensional datasets, as shown in :ref:`singlevalue`.
 However, this only scratches the surface of RCR.
-In it's more generalized form, RCR can also be used to reject outliers within some :math:`n`-dimensional dataset while also *simultaneously* fitting a model to that dataset.
+In its more generalized form, RCR can also be used to reject outliers within some :math:`n`-dimensional dataset while also *simultaneously* fitting a model to that dataset.
 This section will explain how this can be done fairly easily in practice, while avoiding going into unnessarily technicalities.
-We recommend reading :ref:`singlevalue` before tackling this section, as the following is essentially a generalization on that section.
+We recommend reading :ref:`singlevalue` before tackling this section, as the following is essentially a generalization of that section.

 For the case of one-dimensional data (see :ref:`singlevalue`), RCR can be thought of as being used to reject outliers from some